Schnouki/bccc/README.md

 - If the focused post/reply contain URLs, you can open them in your browser by pressing `o`.
 This is especially useful for URLs longer than one line (other URLs may be handled correctly by your terminal emulator).
+- You can delete the focused post/reply with the `delete` key.

 ---